OpenBB-finance/OpenBB/website/content/bot/reference/discord/fun/8ball.md

 # 8ball

 This command allows the user to ask the 8-ball a question and receive an answer.
-The user will enter the command "/fun 8ball" followed by a question, such as "Will I make money today?".
-The 8-ball will then give an answer to the user's question.
+The question must end in a question mark.

 ### Usage